 Landslide Traps Mineworkers Underground in Kimberly, Workers Unaccounted For

-• Emergency services are on the scene at the Ekapa Mining Joint Shaft in Kimberley, Northern Cape, where workers are trapped almost one kilometre underground
+• Emergency services were on the scene at the Ekapa Mining Joint Shaft in Kimberley, Northern Cape, where workers are trapped almost one kilometre underground

-• It is not clear what caused the mudslide, but authorities have arrived at the mine and are working to extract the workers who are trapped underground
+• It is not clear what caused the mudslide, but authorities arrived at the mine and worked to extract the workers who were trapped underground

 For seven years, Tebogo Mokwena, Briefly News’ Deputy Head of Current Affairs, South Africa, covered a range of topics, including accidents, fires, outbreaks, nature, weather, and natural disaster-related incidents, at Daily Sun and Vutivi Business News.